 There are a variety of ways that young people can access help in a non-judgemental and supportive environment:

-Counselling: Hull & East Yorkshire Mind provides person-centred counselling for young people who are referred to us by CAMHs (Child and Adolescent Mental Health Service).
+Hull & East Yorkshire Mind provides person-centred therapy for young people who are referred to us by a range of different agencies.

-Our counselling can address issues including (though not exclusively):
+Our talking therapies can address issues including (though not exclusively):

 - Bullying (including cyber bullying)